Blocked Eustachian Tubes

 Swelling from a cold, allergies, or a sinus infection can keep the eustachian tubes from opening.
 This leads to pressure changes.
 Fluid may collect in the middle ear.
 The pressure and fluid can cause pain.
 You also can have ear pain from changes in pressure while you are flying in an airplane, driving up or down mountains, or scuba diving.
 Fluid in the ear can lead to an infection (acute otitis media).
 Young children have a high risk of ear infections, because their eustachian tubes are shorter and more easily blocked than the tubes in older children and adults.

 What are the symptoms?

-How are blocked tubes diagnosed?
+How are they diagnosed?

-How are they treated?
+How are blocked eustachian tubes treated?

 In some cases, people need surgery for a blocked eustachian tube.
 The doctor makes a small cut in the eardrum to drain fluid and to make the pressure the same inside and outside the ear.
 Sometimes the doctor will put a small tube in the eardrum.
-The tube will fall out over time.
+The tube usually will fall out over time.

-When you are in an airplane, you can chew gum, yawn, or drink liquids during takeoff and landing.
+If you have allergies, talk to your doctor about how to treat them so your sinuses stay clear and your eustachian tubes stay open.
+When you're in an airplane, you can chew gum, yawn, or drink liquids during takeoff and landing.
 Try the exercise where you gently blow while holding your nose shut.

 Clinical Review Board: All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.